Three elected to Upper San Juan Health Service District board

 - Photo and Video

-The unofficial results for today’s Upper San Juan Health Service District regular election have been released, with three directors elected to three-year terms on the district’s board of directors.
+The unofficial results for Tuesday’s Upper San Juan Health Service District (USJHSD) regular election have been released, with three directors elected to three-year terms on the district’s board of directors.

+The following information was provided by Pagosa Springs Medical Center (PSMC) Chief Administrative Officer Ann Bruzzese.

 Two candidates were re-elected to the board, Matthew A. Mees and James C. Pruitt, and Mark H. Zeigler will join the board for his first term.